Oppo R11: TFBoys Limited Edition

 Oppo R11 TFBoys Limited Edition is divided into three versions, Oppo R11 Karry Wang Limited Edition, Oppo R11 Roy Way Limited Edition and Oppo R11 Jackson Yi Limited Edition.

 This edition is in black only and the exterior of each model is embellished with TFBoys triangle logo along with the usual Oppo logo.
 The TFBoys Limited Edition contains respective signatures of the three members which are carved on the back.

 The phone has an exclusive interface which follows the colour theme of each member, Karry Wang in blue, Roy Way in green and Jackson Yi in red.
 Each model to this edition is included of an exclusive built-in video of TFBoys.

 FC Barcelona Limited Edition

 Oppo R11 Barcelona Limited Edition was released in Shanghai on August 8, 2017.
 Exterior to this limited edition contains an embedded 18K gold plated badge at the back, built-in FC Barcelona wallpapers and a protection casing that contains signature of the club's members.

+New Year Anniversary Edition

+Oppo R11s New Year Anniversary Edition was released in Shanghai, China on December 25th, 2017.
+Exterior to this limited edition contains an vibrant red color symbolizes for a "Good luck and Fortune", embedded 18K gold plated "Year of the Dog" zodiac badge at the back.